SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

-\paragraph{Cold Starts.} Cold invocations add significant overhead to the function execution~\cite{copik2021sebs}.
+\paragraph{Cold Starts} Cold invocations add significant overhead to the function execution~\cite{copik2021sebs}.
 Table~\ref{tab:eval:critical:cold-starts} shows the frequency of cold starts in our measurements, with cold starts identified using the containerID~(see Section~\ref{sec:impl:benchmark-suite}).
-Azure Durable performs significantly better, likely because function apps on Azure can hold many invocations concurrently~\cite{copik2021sebs}.
+Azure Durable performs significantly better, \cameraready{experiencing almost no cold starts,} likely because function apps on Azure can hold many invocations concurrently~\cite{copik2021sebs}.
 While the low scalability causes high orchestration overheads, it benefits the computations by putting them in warm containers.
-Figure~\ref{fig:eval:cold-start} shows the impact of cold starts on the critical path and overhead.
-Due to the high percentage of cold starts in our measurement data, we collected another 60 workflow invocations for AWS and GCP with at least one warm function and show the critical path for the resulting completely warm invocations.
+Figure~\ref{fig:eval:cold-start} shows the impact of cold starts on the critical path and overhead. \cameraready{We show only the duration of warm starts on Azure Durable, as all benchmarks show a very low amount of cold starts on Azure.} \cameraready{On AWS and GCP, however, there is a high percentage of cold starts in our measurement data.
+We therefore} collected another 60 workflow invocations with at least one warm function and show the critical path for the resulting completely warm invocations.
 Google Cloud and AWS functions perform up to $2.0\times$ and $4.5\times$ better, respectively, achieving almost the same performance as Azure.
 Thus, cold starts are a major factor influencing the slowdown and performance instability observed in many benchmarks.

+\paragraph{\eurosys{Conclusions}} \eurosys{Our experiments show that Azure achieves short critical paths due to larger CPU allocations and less cold starts.
+To minimize the critical path, benchmarks using a low-memory configuration and only being executed occasionally can therefore be deployed to Azure.
+High-memory configurations, however, get higher CPU shares on AWS and GCP.
+GCP shows the slowest critical path even for warm invocations, while AWS can be competitive to Azure, making it a good choice for frequently executed workflows.}